talwrii/scale-table/README.md

 * Create a venv with `python -m venv env`
 * Install requirements iwth `env/bin/pip install -r requirements.txt`
 * Regenerates `scale.pdf` with `env/bin/python scale..py`
+* Convert this into a PNG with imagemagick and `convert scale.pdf scale.png`

 ## About me
 I am **@readwithai**.
 I create tools for reading, research and agency sometimes using the markdown editor [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).